Welford Road Stadium: East Stand (Mattioli Woods Stand)

-West Stand (Beehive Money Stand)
+West Stand (EuropCar Stand)

 After a controversial decision in which the RFU announced that Welford Road would not host any World Cup 2015 matches, opting instead for the nearby King Power Stadium, Tigers released plans for the second stage of redevelopment, in which the 100-year-old clubhouse and the temporary stand were demolished, and a new stand built.
 It could hold 3,100 fans, 62 disabled fans and their assistants and increase the stadium's capacity to 25,849.
 Building for the new stand started the week after Leicester's final home match of the season against Northampton Saints where they beat Saints 22–14.
 Part of the Stand was open for game against Wasps on 1 November 2015.
 Before Christmas, Tigers announced that they signed a deal with Caterpillar for the new stand to be the new Caterpillar Stand.
 The stand was fully seated for the Northampton Saints Derby on 9 January 2016, a match which they won 30–27.
 It was announced in July 2016 that the stand would be renamed the Robin Hood Stand after a new sponsorship deal with The Nottingham, a building society.
 A subsequent rebrand by the building society saw the stand become the Behive Money Stand ahead of the 2021–22 season.
+It is currently known as the EuropCar stand.

 Scoreboards

-Since the end of the 2013-14 season, there have been two large-screen TVs at the top of the West Stand and just by the right of the East Stand.
+Since the end of the 2013–14 season, there have been two large-screen TVs at the top of the West Stand and just by the right of the East Stand.
 The screens are used for showing the match, scores, TMO replays, advertisements from sponsors and the line-ups for each team.